 example.com instead of

 www.example.com?
-Our recommendations in this case are to either use Netlify DNS with the bare domain or use Cloudflare’s CNAME flattening.
-Outside of these two options, we do not recommend using a bare domain as your primary domain.
+Our recommendations in this case are to use Netlify DNS with the bare domain or use Cloudflare’s CNAME flattening.
+It’s also possible to configure a performant bare domain if NS1 is your DNS provider.
+Please reach out to our Support team if you’d like to set this up using NS1.
+Outside of these three options, we do not recommend using a bare domain as your primary domain.

 Ideal Netlify DNS setup

 docs.—as your primary domain.
 This way, you’ll get the full benefit of our advanced traffic direction on your main site, while preserving the ability to use MX, TXT, and other records on your apex domain.
 If you use our own DNS hosting, we automatically create the DNS records you need to give your site great performance.
 And if you need your bare domain to be your primary one, Netlify DNS makes that happen automatically.